borgbackup/borg/docs/internals/frontends.rst

     - cache.begin_transaction
     - cache.commit
     - cache.sync

+      *info* is one string element, the name of the archive currently synced.
     - repository.compact_segments
     - repository.replay_segments
     - repository.check_segments
     - check.verify_data
     - extract

+      *info* is one string element, the name of the path currently extracted.
     - extract.permissions
     - archive.delete